sakethreddy997/freshers-assignment-vjit/README.md

-/*Stage 1: Creating a Registration view for the user*/
+/*Stage 1: Created a Registration view for the user*/

  download mysql connector and add it to your project. ceate a class (MyConnection) to connect our login and register forms with mysql database